Independent Shakespeare Co.: Free Shakespeare in Barnsdall Art Park

 With support from the city's Department of Cultural Affairs, ISC established a residency in Barnsdall in 2004 with their first production The Two Gentlemen of Verona.
 During this time they ran up to three productions in repertory.

 During this formative time for the company they performed for small audiences that were often interrupted by soccer games, helicopter traffic, and various forms of noise pollution.

 Griffith Park Free Shakespeare Festival

 Having outgrown Barnsdall, the company moved to Griffith Park near the site of the Old Los Angeles Zoo on the park's east side in 2010, which enabled the company to accommodate bigger crowds.
 They began with average audiences of 700 people per performance; significantly more than Barnsdall's approved capacity of just 485.
 Audiences currently range from 1,000 to 3,000 Angelenos.
 ISC produces an average of two works in Griffith Park that run in repertory or separately.

 ISC Studio

 In 2011, the company secured a dedicated indoor space for programming, rehearsals, and classes near Griffith Park in Atwater Village.
 The ISC Studio offers programming year round that tends to be devised, musical, and solo works born of their ensemble in early development or more experimental explorations of classics.
+The Studio also hosts Shakespearean acting classes and their Iambic Lab.